raghavxkatta/React-Learning/Mapping/mapping/src/mapping-quiz.md

 3. Why is using `.map()` better than just creating the components manually by typing them out?

-A3.It makes our code more "self-sustaining" - not requiring additional changes whenever the data changes
+A3.It makes our code more "self-sustaining" - not requiring additional changes whenever the data changes.